mpenning/ciscoconfparse/sphinx-doc/intro.rst

 ----------------------------------

-After several network evolutions, you may have a tangled mess of conflicting or misconfigured Cisco devices.
+After several network evolutions, you may have a tangled mess of conflicting or misconfigured network devices.
 Misconfigurations of proxy-arp, static routes, FHRP timers, routing protocols, duplicated subnets, cdp, console passwords, or aaa schemes have a measurable affect on up time and beg for a tool to audit them.
 However, manually scrubbing configurations is a long and error-prone process.